Egor322129/3dReconstructionSFP/README.md

 # 3dReconstructionSFP
 Reconstruction of surfaces using polarization filter and matlab

 The task was to achieve surface normals to build 3d model.
-Here you can see two result images that give visualisation of parametres
+We use polarisation filter (image below), sfp tecnology and Matlab to calculate 3d parametres of object surface.

 ![Screenshot](Algorithm.png)

--polar angle
--azimuth angle
-from which then we extacted normals by integrating
+The bottom images show polar angle and azimuth angle that contains sufficient information for normals estemating.
+Also here is the photo of polarisation lense